You’re not alone

 This questionnaire can help you and your loved one's doctor gain a better understanding of what symptoms are present.

-By keeping a log of which symptoms occur and how often they appear, you and your loved one's doctor can get a clearer sense of the effects of agitation.
+By keeping a log of which symptoms occur and how often they appear, you and your loved one's doctor can get a clearer sense of the effects of agitation that may happen with dementia due to Alzheimer's disease.
 And it can help their doctor know what steps to take next.

 Talking openly with their doctor